 Stage 4 cancer is divided into two substages: 4A and 4B.

-Your doctor will want to discuss several things with you after you’ve been diagnosed.
+Your doctor will want to discuss several things with you after your diagnosis.
 These topics include:

 - Coping with symptoms.
 Ovarian cancer doesn’t normally cause noticeable symptoms until after the cancer has spread.
-Your doctor will suggest ways you can reduce the symptoms you’re experiencing until your cancer is treated.
+Your doctor will suggest ways you can reduce your symptoms until you receive treatment.

 - Treatment.
 The sooner you begin treatment, the more successful it’s likely to be.
 The type of treatment you receive depends largely on the type of cancer you have and what other portions of your body are affected.

 - Coping with side effects.
-Each type of treatment comes with its own unique set of side effects.
+Each type of treatment comes with a unique set of side effects.
 Talk with your doctor about the potential side effects and complications from treatment.
 The two of you should devise a plan for treating and reducing side effects.

 - Lifestyle changes.
 Changing what you eat and how often you exercise won’t cure your cancer.
 But certain lifestyle changes can help with side effects.
 Adopting a healthier lifestyle may also reduce some risk factors that could complicate treatment.

 - Emotional health.
-Cancer can be scary, and advanced cancer can be terrifying.
-The ups and downs of diagnosis and treatment can take a big toll on your physical and emotional health.
+The ups and downs you experience after your diagnosis and during treatment can affect your physical and emotional health.
 It’s important you and your doctor discuss ways you can cope with both.

-Once your doctor knows the type of ovarian cancer you have and its stage, it’s time to decide your treatment method.
-The primary treatments for ovarian cancer are:
+Once your doctor knows the type of ovarian cancer you have and its stage, it’s time to decide on your treatment.
+The following are the main treatments for ovarian cancer:

-- Surgery is the primary treatment for ovarian cancer.
-But it’s not a treatment everyone will need or want.
-Removing the tumor, which can also mean removing a portion of your ovary, may help slow or stop the cancer’s progression.
-In some cases, the entire ovary or both ovaries may need to be removed.
-Some women may decide to remove both ovaries as well as their uterus and fallopian tubes.
+- Surgery is the primary treatment for ovarian cancer, but it’s not a treatment everyone needs.
+Removing the tumor can also mean removing a portion of your ovary, which may help slow or stop the cancer’s progression.
+In some cases, the entire ovary or both ovaries are removed.
+Some women may decide to remove both ovaries and their uterus and fallopian tubes.

-- Hormone therapy is designed to reduce hormone production or block it altogether.
+- Hormone therapy is designed to reduce or block hormone production.
 Some hormones help certain tumors grow and spread.
 With reduced hormone levels, the cancer may not grow or spread as quickly.

-- Targeted therapy is a newer type of treatment that aims to reduce the damage done to healthy cells while still targeting and destroying the cancerous cells.
-Targeted therapy drugs are different from chemotherapy because they specifically seek out cancerous cells and try to destroy the cell’s wiring.
-By interfering with the cell’s ability to function, targeted therapy drugs can slow down the progression of cancer.
+- Targeted therapy is a newer treatment that aims to reduce the damage done to healthy cells while it targets and destroys the cancerous cells.
+Targeted therapy drugs are different from chemotherapy because they seek out cancerous cells and destroy them.
+By destroying the targeted cells, this type of therapy can slow cancer progression.